-The Jewish Children’s Museum of Crown Heights will be hosting an all-new series of evening programs exclusively for local Lubavitch children held in their fascinating complex on Eastern Parkway.
+The Jewish Children's Museum of Crown Heights will be hosting an all-new series of Motzei Shabbos programs, exclusively for local children.
+Full Story

 Years ago, a father who had ‘lost’ one of his kids already consulted with my husband about chinuch and my husband asked him what the family did on motozei Shabbos.
 The answer was nothing much, maybe go out for pizza, watch a video.
 My husband suggested he lead a family melave malka with stories, songs.
 The father reported back that he did it and how marvelous it was.
 Too many parents look outward, out of the house, instead of inward.
 And then they blame “the system.”
 You brought your kids into the world; now it’s your privilege and responsibility to… Read more »